openvax/mhcflurry/docs/python_tutorial.rst

 Library usage
 =============

-The MHCflurry Python API exposes additional options and features beyond what's supported in the commandline tools.
+The MHCflurry Python API exposes additional options and features beyond those supported by the commandline tools.
 This tutorial gives a basic overview of the most important functionality.
-See the API docs for further details.
+See the :ref:`API-documentation` for further details.

-The :class:`mhcflurry.Class1AffinityPredictor` is the primary user-facing component of the MHCflurry API.
-It
+The `~mhcflurry.Class1AffinityPredictor` class is the primary user-facing interface.

 .. runblock:: pycon